 The New Forest has a rich tapestry of local customs and traditions, from its local ship, rope, charcoal, brick and salt industries to its folklore.
 It has also long been one of the country’s foremost hunting grounds, as well as a focal point for horse and pony racing.
 Many of the New Forest’s artistic and literary heritage, from The Rhime of King William to The Children of the New Forest and a range of contemporary local events, are based at the New Forest Centre.

 Parks and Gardens

-The Forest has long been home to country estates, such as Beaulieu (the oldest continuously functioning estate), but in the 18th and 19th centuries, the well-to-do commissioned celebrated architects to build them country houses in the area.
-The beauty of the New Forest ensures that it remains an appealing place to live, and today’s architects face a challenge designing buildings in keeping with this unique, protected habitat.
+The New Forest has long been home to country estates, such as Beaulieu (the oldest continuously functioning estate), but in the 18th and 19th centuries, the weathly commissioned celebrated architects to build them country houses in the area.
+The beauty of the New Forest ensures that it remains an appealing place to live, and today’s architects face a challenge in designing buildings in keeping with this unique, protected habitat.
 There are also several English Heritage-registered parks and gardens within the New Forest National Park, including Avon Tyrell, Exbury House and Rhinefield.

 Commoning and Livestock

-Since the New Forest’s 1217 Charter, the right to common has been attached to certain properties located in and around the Forest.
-Though not all residents continue to use these rights, they are protected by the Forest’s Verderers to this day.
+Since the New Forest's 1217 Charter, the right to common has been attached to certain properties located in and around the Forest.
+Though not all residents continue to use these rights, they are protected by the Forest Verderers to this day.
 The rights include that of pasture (more restricted for sheep), pannage (whereby pigs are turned out to eat acorns, which are poisonous to cattle and ponies), estovers (the right to cut wood for fuel), and the discontinued rights to turbary (cutting turf or peat for fuel) and marl (digging clay to spread on fields).